moeez-ktk/moeez-ktk/README.md

 - 👀 I’m interested in Web Development and Cybersecurity
 - 🌱 I’m currently learning Front End Development
 - 💞️ I’m looking to collaborate on Web Dev Projects
-- 📫 How to reach me ...
+- 📫 To reach me, email me at moeezkhattak86@gmail.com

 <!---
 moeez-ktk/moeez-ktk is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.